Does an Answering Service Cost More Than a Receptionist?

-The average AnswerHero customer uses between 250 and 500 answering service minutes per month which costs between $249 and $449, on average.
+The average AnswerHero customer uses between 250 and 500 call answering service minutes per month which costs between $249 and $449.
 This represents, at an average call duration of 1.5 minutes, between 166 and 333 calls per month.
 Or, put another way, between 8 and 17 calls per day.
-This typically covers the number of calls many small businesses receive on a daily basis.
-In addition, the cost of an answering service is limited to the cost of the answering service.
-You’ll never have to pay, or even think about, things like insurance, worker’s comp, 401k, payroll taxes, and the like (oh, and we’re available 24/7/365!)
+This typically covers the number of business phone calls many small companies receive on a daily basis.
+Plus, answering service pricing is limited only to the monthly minutes you use.
+You don’t have to pay or worry about things like insurance, worker’s comp, 401k, payroll taxes, and night differentials.

 Average Cost of a Full-Time Receptionist

-According to Salary.com, the median salary for a receptionist in the United States in 2021 is $37,850 per year or $18.20 per hour before taxes, insurance, benefits, and overhead – which is going to be well north of $20 per hour when all additional costs are included.
-This cost also excludes the cost, borne by the small business, of recruiting, screening, hiring, and training.
-In addition to these costs, a business must absorb the risk of employee turnover.
-According to shrm.org (or Society for Human Resource Management), turnover, directly and indirectly, costs a business approximately 1/3 of the employee’s annual salary.
-In addition to the lost productivity there are direct costs such as sourcing, screening, and training someone new, having to pay temporary employees, and (typically) the new employee is going to earn more than the old employee.
+According to Salary.com, the median salary for an in-house receptionist in the United States in 2021 is $37,850 per year or $18.20 per hour before taxes, insurance, benefits, and overhead – which is going to be well north of $20 per hour when all additional costs are included.
+This excludes the expenses for recruiting, screening, hiring, and training a new employee.

-In today’s labor market, with wages rising and a constant drumbeat of news stories about inflation and wage increases, this is one place where the average small business can save money while still providing fantastic customer service to its clients.
+Additionally, if you receive a high call volume or your business is open 24 hours a day, you will need to hire multiple full-time equivalent (FTE) employees to cover all the shifts – which can quickly become cost-prohibitive, especially for small businesses.
+In today’s labor market with a constant drumbeat of news stories about inflation and wage increases, this is one place where the average small business can save money while still providing excellent customer service to their clients.

 Hidden Costs and Hidden Savings

-A full-time receptionist will cost a business money by:
+A full-time receptionist can cost your business money by:

-An answering service will save a business money by:
+An answering service can save your business money by:

-- being ready on your very first day to answer your calls in a polite, professional manner
+- Being ready on your very first day to answer your calls in a polite, professional, and timely manner